SoftwareAG/cumulocity-agents-netcomm/README.md

 - ssh to core node and stop karaf `sudo /etc/init.d/cumulocity-core-karaf stop`
 - than start karaf and wait 30 secends for startup `sudo /etc/init.d/cumulocity-core-karaf start`
 - test if karaf is running by `curl -X GET http://localhost:80/tenant/health` it should return `{}`
+- test if the certificate is working by `wget http://localhost:8181/platform` you should get a `401 Unauthorized`
 - change user `sudo su`
 - cd into the ui install directory `cd /webapps/2Install`
 - download the GUIpackage `wget https://C8YWebApps:dkieW^s99l0@resources.cumulocity.com/targets/cumulocity/366d235f0648/8.2.0.zip`